islos-efe-eme/documentation/docs/casino-heist/README.md

 # Casino Heist

 This heist has three main ways to complete it.
-Each one, has its own pros and cons and you have to work on different taks before doing the heist.
+Each one has its pros and cons and you have to work on different tasks before doing the heist.
 In this guide, we try to explain how to make it properly.
-This heist can be painful if you don't do things on the right way.
+This heist can be painful if you don't do things in the right way.

 ## Common notes to all approaches

 - Don't kill people when they are not expected to be killed.
 - Do only the needed setup missions.
-- Always take the cheapest gunman, and the cheapest driver.
+- Always take the cheapest gunman and the cheapest driver.
 - Always take the most expensive hacker, it gives you **more time** when taking the money.
-- Leave the treasure room before the timer ends, otherwise you'll fire the alarm and you may die.
+- Leave the treasure room before the timer ends, otherwise, you'll fire the alarm and you may die.

 ## Silent and Sneaky